osisoft/PI-Adapter/shared-content/installation/upgrade-the-adapter.md

 Complete the following steps to upgrade a PI adapter on a Linux computer:

-1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).
+1. Download the appropriate Linux distribution file from the [OSIsoft Customer Portal](https://customers.osisoft.com/s/products).

     **Note:** Customer login credentials are required to access the portal.